Battle of Lanzerath Ridge: German armor advance

 I asked him for all the information that he had on the enemy situation.
 His answer was that the woods were heavily fortified, and that scattered fires from prepared "pill boxes" plus mines in the road were holding up his advance.
 He told me that it was impossible to attack under these circumstances.
 I asked him if he had personally reconnoitered the American positions in the woods, and he replied that he received the information from one of his battalion commanders.
 I asked the battalion commander, and he said that he had got the information from a Hauptmann (captain) in his battalion.
 I called the Hauptmann and he averred that he had not personally seen the American forces but it had been "reported to him."
 At this point I became very angry and ordered the Fallschirmjäger Regiment to give me one battalion and I would lead the breakthrough.

-At 04:30 on December 17, more than 18 hours behind schedule, the 1st SS Panzer Division rolled out of Lanzerath and headed northwest for Bucholz Station.
+At 04:30 on December 17, more than 18 hours behind schedule, the 1st SS Panzer Division rolled out of Lanzerath and headed northwest for Buchholz Station.
 The entire timetable of their advance on the River Meuse and Antwerp had been seriously slowed, allowing the Americans precious hours to move in reinforcements.

 The German advance never recovered from its initial delay, and Kampfgruppe Peiper only got as far as Stoumont, where the remaining vehicles ran out of fuel and came under heavy attack from American aircraft, artillery, and tanks.
 Having advanced less than halfway to the Meuse, they were forced to abandon more than a hundred vehicles in the town, including six Tiger II tanks.
 The soldiers were ordered to find their way east on foot.
 The elements of Peiper's battle group that entered Stoumont, retreated with 800 men.

 The task of defeating the 99th Division was the objective of 12th SS Panzer Division, reinforced by additional Panzergrenadier and Volksgrenadier divisions.
 On December 17, German engineers repaired one of the road bridges over the railroad along the Losheim-Losheimergraben road and the 12th Division's armor began advancing towards the key road junction at Losheimergraben and the twin villages of Rocherath and Krinkelt.
 However, in more than ten days of intense battle, the 12th SS Panzer Division was unable to dislodge the Americans from Elsenborn Ridge, where elements of the V Corps of the First U.S. Army prevented the German forces from reaching the key road network to their west.

 Due to the determined resistance of the 99th Division, which was composed of relatively inexperienced troops, along with the experienced 2nd and 30th Divisions, the northern shoulder of the Battle of the Bulge was a sticking point for the entire offensive operation.
 Had the Americans given way, the German advance would have overrun the vast supply depots around Liège and Spa and possibly have changed the outcome of the Battle of the Bulge.